JasonDGian/GitHub/README.md

 # Working with repositories.
 To work with a repository, you need to either initialize a new local repository or clone an existing one from a remote source (origin).

-To initialize a repository locally we must use the `git init <repo> ` command, and to clone a remote repository we use the `git clone <repo>` command.
+To initialize a repository locally we must use the `git init <new_repo_name> ` command, and to clone a remote repository we use the `git clone <existing_repo_link>` command.

 ## Git init
 Git init is the command that initializes a new empty repository on your local working directory.
 This command will create a new repository without any files in it aside from [**.git/**](#the-git-directory) directory.
 `git init name-of-repo`

 ## Git clone
+Git clone is used to create a copy of an existing Git repository.
+When you clone a repository, you create a new local repository that is an exact duplicate of the remote repository, including all its history and branches.
+`git clone link-to-source-repository`

+> [!IMPORTANT]
+> Using **git init** no 'upstream reference' will be configured and you will have to do that manually.

- ## What defines a git repository.
+## What defines a git repository in our system.
+A repository is characterized by a series of files and subdirectories located in the [**.git/**](#the-git-directory) directory.
+These files are essential for managing various aspects of your repository, including branch tracking, [upstream connections](), local repository history, and references.

+> [!CAUTION]
+> Deleting any of these files can lead to significant harm and potentially irreversible data loss if your work has not been pushed to a remote repository.

 # TODO
 The following concepts will be here documented and elucidated.